Wookey-Technologies/sansar-script/Users/evoav/Iterators/README.md

 }
 ```

 Now you can create your own interator.
-The following example iterates through the interator indinitely.
+The following example iterates through a counter indefinitely.
 Don't worry about the `while(true)` in there, `yield()` pauses the code each time, and the loop ends when you destroy the interator.

 ```csharp
     IEnumerable<int> counter = CreateIterator((Action<int> yield) => {